Carlos-mb/abuseipdbcheck/README.md

 # abuseipdbcheck

+In my role as a SOC Analyst, I frequently need to check a list of IP addresses to determine if they are malicious.
+I typically use abuseipdb.com, but manually checking each IP is a tedious and time-consuming task.
+Furthermore, I often found myself re-checking IPs that I had already investigated.
+To address this, I developed a Python script.
+Now, I can input a file containing IP addresses, and the script will create a database of IPs accessed from my network, sorted by potential risk.
+When I need to check new IPs, I simply add them to the file and run the script.
+It automatically removes duplicates, retrieves information for the newly added IPs, and re-sorts the entire list by risk.

+Now, my ips.txt file contains all previously checked IPs, and I can easily add new IPs and quickly identify the risky ones.

-The script Automates the process of checking IP addresses against AbuseIPDB.
+The script automates the process of checking IP addresses against AbuseIPDB.
 It is designed to enhance a list of ips in the file "ips.txt" with information from AbuseIPDB, a database that tracks IP addresses associated with malicious activity.

 **Key Features:**

 * Reads `ips.txt` line by line, skipping already processed entries.
+It expects one IP address per line.
 * Queries AbuseIPDB for unique IPs, preventing duplicates.
 * Efficiently resolves `abuseipdb.com` only once.
 * Updates `ips.txt` with AbuseIPDB data, preserving existing information.